Distances and Magnitudes

 Space is big.
 You just won't believe how vastly, hugely, mind-bogglingly big it is.
 I mean, you may think it's a long way down the road to the chemist's, but that's just peanuts to space.

-The distances involved in the universe are so vast that we must introduce some new units.
+The distances involved in the universe are so vast that metres or kilometers will just not suffice.
+We must introduce new length scales with which can span the heavens.

 The Astronomical Unit A.U.

-The most practical units we can use are related to the distance from the Sun to the Earth.
+One natural and practical unit we can devise is the distance from the Sun to the Earth.
 This is the A.U. or Astronomical Unit.
 1 Astronomical Unit = 149 598 000 km

 Light Year